Quantum Leap (1989 TV series): Quantum Leap Week

 During the summer of 1990, NBC scheduled a "Quantum Leap Week".
 Over the course of five consecutive nights, repeat episodes of the show were broadcast in an effort to drum up interest in the fledging series.
 The "Quantum Leap Week" was repeated during the summer of 1991.
 Each of the weekly events was supported by a series of advertisements.
 In each were a series of "man-on-the-street" attempting to say "Quantum Leap Week" fast, with varied levels of success.

 Home media

 Universal Studios has released the entire, digitally remastered, Quantum Leap series on DVD.
 Some controversy arose when fans discovered that many songs had been replaced from the soundtrack due to music rights issues.
 For the fifth season, Universal included all of the original music.

 On April 13, 2016, Mill Creek Entertainment announced that it had acquired the rights to the series and re-released the first two seasons on DVD on June 7, 2016.

-On February 7, 2017, Mill Creek re-released Quantum Leap - the Complete Series on DVD and also released the complete series on Blu-ray for the first time.
-The 18-disc set contains all 97 episodes of the series, as well as most of the original music restored for all seasons.
+On February 7, 2017, Mill Creek re-released the complete series on DVD as well as Blu-ray.
+The release features most of the original music restored for all seasons.